Gate Smart Lock Review: A Lock And Doorbell Cam In One?

 If someone happens to be lounging around on my porch or strolls up to pirate one of my packages, they’ll be safe from Gate, as long as they don’t open the screen door.

-I think it’s safe to say you won’t get much benefit out of this smart lock if you have a screen door.
-You’d probably get a better experience by sticking to a traditional smart doorbell.
+I think it’s safe to say you won’t get much benefit out of the video part of this smart lock if you have a screen door.
+You’d probably get a better experience by sticking to a traditional smart lock combined with a smart doorbell.

 Unfortunately, you can’t access all of Gate’s features without subscribing to a service.
 They have two tiers of paid subscription: Premier and Premier Plus.
 Currently, you get a free 30-day trial of the Premier Plus plan with your Gate purchase.